Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Evening at Vermilion Lakes

-The Vermilion Lakes are famous for sunsets, but the real magic is in the mud.
-These are "kettle lakes," formed by melting blocks of ice left behind by retreating glaciers.
+The Vermilion Lakes are famous for sunsets, but the real magic is in the mud and what lies buried beneath it.
+These are "kettle lakes," formed by massive, melting blocks of ice left behind by retreating glaciers at the end of the last Ice Age.
 The still water acts as a perfect mirror, but step too close and you'll sink into primordial ooze up to your knees.
+Archaeologists have unearthed 10,800-year-old campsites along these shores, complete with the remains of extinct bighorn sheep.
+The lakes themselves are uniquely fed by both cold glacial runoff and localized hot springs, which prevents them from freezing completely in winter and creates a rare microclimate that has attracted humans and wildlife since the Pleistocene.

 Vermilion Lakes panorama with Mount Rundle and Sulphur Mountain at sunset, Banff, Alberta, Canada (51.1853, -115.5963)